Apexal/flask-cas-template/flask/README.md

 ```

 ## Deployment
 Deployment is easiest on Heroku with the Procfile included in this template.
 Create a Heroku app from the Heroku Dashboard online.
+For more details see [here](https://devcenter.heroku.com/articles/git).

 ### Connect Heroku app (once)
 ```bash